3M Residential Sun Control & Insulating Window Film

 3M has been improving the energy performance of residential windows for many years.

 For instance, take a standard double pane window found in most 20-30 year-old homes.
 They are not necessarily as energy efficient as they should be.
-Installing 3M’s Thinsulate Climate Control Window Film lowers the SHGC and U-Value of your existing windows and virtually turns them into triple pane glass – all at a fraction of the price of window replacement.
-And without the headache!
+Installing 3M’s Thinsulate Climate Control Window Film lowers the SHGC and U-Value of existing double pane windows and virtually turns them into triple pane glass – all at a fraction of the price of window replacement.

 Image